A look at the status of Olympic qualifying events - WHIZ News

 BOXING

-Two of the four regional Olympic qualification tournaments have already taken place, and the third for European fighters began Saturday in London.
-The Americas qualifier scheduled for March 26 in Buenos Aires has been postponed due to the coronavirus outbreak, and organizers haven’t set a plan for the final steps in qualification, including the last-chance World Olympic Qualifying Tournament scheduled for May 13 in Paris.
+Two of the four regional Olympic qualification tournaments already have taken place, but the third for European fighters in London was suspended Monday after the third day of its 11-day schedule.
+The Americas qualifier scheduled for March 26 in Buenos Aires also won’t take place, nor will the last-chance World Olympic Qualifying Tournament scheduled for May 13 in Paris.
+The IOC Boxing Task Force is still working on a plan for replacing the qualification events, but it intends to award the remaining Olympic spots in May and June.

 CYCLING